-Rick Schmidt is the Site Director and Franchisee of Bach to Rock Lutz.
+Rick Schmidt is the Owner of Bach to Rock Lake Mary (Orlando) & Lutz (Tampa).
 As a Program Director of some of America's biggest Rock/Alternative radio stations, he helped launch the careers of Sister Hazel, Creed and Shinedown.
-Prior to opening Bach to Rock, Rick handled marketing for the Mahaffey Theater and the St. Pete Museum of History.
 He is also known as Riley's Dad, Desi's Dad, Ian's Dad & Parker's Dad.

 Staff & Music Teachers